Bluscream/PixelVision2-Updater/README.md

 # PixelVision² Updater Tool

-###This tool was created by [< The master />](https://steamcommunity.com/id/themaster1004).
+###This tool was created by [WittyAdrian](http://steamcommunity.com/id/WittyAdrian/).
 I only update it here for faster download speed and a better overview.
 The original thread on the steam forums can be found [here](https://steamcommunity.com/groups/pixelvision2/discussions/0/617329920700223960/)

 >It's my pleasure to present to everyone our updated and improved PixelVision² Updater tool.
 It's a super simple auto-updater that downloads the latest version of the skin and extracts it for you.
 Credits to WittyAdrian for coding the program.